jrossmanjr/zerocar/README.md

         chmod +x zerocar.sh
         sudo ./zerocar.sh
         ```
-        - Fill in data for the prompts!
+        - Fill in data for the prompts
+        - DO NOT RESTART AT ANY PROMPTS!

 - The installer will prompt you for:
     - SMB Password - so you can connect thru SMB to drop files in
     - DLNA Server Name - so you can have a cool name in the DLNA browser of choice
     - SSID Name - Name your WiFi hotspot
-    - Hotspot Password - give the hotspot a password to keep jerks out of your stuff
+    - Hotspot Password - give the hotspot a password to keep freeloaders out of your stuff

 - Access Droppy (Droppy info: https://github.com/silverwind/droppy )
     - After the first reboot go to ``` 10.0.0.1:8989 ``` to access the Droppy interface
     - Drop in files!
 - Access to RaspAP (RaspAP info: https://github.com/billz/raspap-webgui )
     - After reboot go to ```10.0.0.1``` to access the RaspAP interface to change the network settings

 -------------------------------------------------------------------------------------------------------------------------
 Future
 - want to harden the OS to make it mostly read only -- to help with SD card corruption